 Yes, we can provide both course and accommodation that are suitable for you and your child.
 We also have teen summer camps in Malta that include a programme of activities.

 How long before my course starting date should I enroll?

 The earlier you book the better, as you will also benefit from the use of our online e-Learning platform at no extra cost.
 You can start to learn English online as soon as your booking is confirmed.
 Otherwise, one week before your requested starting date (every Monday) is ideal.

 How do you find the correct class for me?

-You will sit for a level test prior to the start of their course, based on your answers, we will then be able to place you in a class at the correct level.
+You will sit for a level test prior to the start of your course, based on your answers, we will then be able to place you in a class at the correct level.
 The online English placement test can be accessed here: https://belsmalta.com/english-test.

-What happens if my level test indicates I do not qualify for the minimum entry requirement: Elementary level?
+What happens if my level test indicates I do not qualify for the minimum entry requirement (Elementary)?

 What do I do if I feel my current level is too difficult or too easy?